 If the examining division is able to allow an auxiliary request but not the main or higher-ranking requests, the chair chairman should inform informs the requester requesters (possibly after interrupting the proceedings) which request is allowable and why the higher-ranking request(s) is/are not.
 He will then normally ask the requester The requesters will then normally be asked if he is they are prepared to convert the allowable auxiliary request into a main request.
 The division cannot however insist on the requester making such a declaration.

 If, despite the existence of an allowable text, the requester continues to maintain an unallowable higher-ranking request, the request for limitation shall be rejected (Rule 95(4)).
-The Division will issue a decision giving the reasons for not allowing the higher-preference requests and pointing out, as regards the allowable auxiliary request, that the requester failed to comply with its request to submit a text enabling the patent to be limited on the basis of the allowable request.
+The division will issue a decision giving the reasons for not allowing the higher-preference requests and pointing out that, as regards the allowable auxiliary request, the requester failed to comply with its request to submit a text enabling the patent to be limited on the basis of the allowable request.